 The minimum requirement is an overall band of 6.5, with no band below 6.0.
 For information visit www.ielts.org(external link).Note: we do not accept the IELTS Indicator test.We only accept scores submitted electronically by the IELTS test centre.
 An institutional code is not required.
 Contact your IELTS test centre directly to arrange for your scores to be sent electronically to our account via the IELTS Results Service.
 All test centres worldwide are able to transmit your scores to our system.
 You must provide the following information to your test centre when submitting:

-IELTS Results Service Account name: University of Toronto - Undergraduate and Graduate Programs
+IELTS Results Service Account name: University of Toronto - CHRM Post Baccalaureate Certificate Program

-- IELTS Results Service Account address: 172 St. George St., Toronto ON M5R 0A3
+- IELTS Results Service Account address: Post Baccalaureate Certificate Program Office, 236-119 St. George Street, Toronto ON M5S 1A9

 Tuition fees are subject to change from year to year and do not include the cost of books or other course materials.
 There may be additional ancillary fees levied for enrolment in specific courses or for individual circumstances.These will be reflected in the student's invoice.
 Students who drop from full-time to part-time after the 100% refund period will be charged full-time incidental fees.